ErpNetDocs/winclient/introduction/dashboard/overview.md

 # Dashboard

-The <b>Dashboard</b> shows the different system forms you will need when working with the @@winclientfull.
+The <b>Dashboard</b> shows the different system forms you will need when working with @@winclientfull.

 ![The Dashboard](pictures/dashboard.png)

 See the ribbon on the top - it contains tabs with different commands (or buttons).
-Depending on what system Form is open (Document, Navigator/Reference, or Definition) and what the positioning of the cursor is, the Command Ribbon will contain different pages with tools for managing the currently active Form.
+Depending on what system Form is open (Document, Navigator/Reference or Definition) and what the positioning of the cursor is, the Command Ribbon will contain different pages with tools for managing the currently active Form.

 ![Command Ribbon](pictures/dashboard-ribbon.png)